Go and the OpenAPI Ecosystem

 8}

-Using the above interface, the code generated by oapi-codegen performs query parameters, header, body parsing, and Validation logic, and calls the appropriate method declared in the interface.
-The user only needs to implement the implementation of the above interface to complete the work required for API implementation.
+The code generated by oapi-codegen, using the interface above as a medium, performs logic such as parsing query parameters, headers, and body, as well as validation, and then invokes the appropriate method declared in the interface.
+Users only need to implement the concrete type for this interface to complete the necessary work for API implementation.

 Advantages:

-• Code for parts that used to be repetitive and tedious is automatically generated, which increases work efficiency while still being beneficial for debugging.
+- Code for repetitive manual tasks is automatically generated, leading to increased work efficiency while remaining beneficial for debugging.

-• It is easy to ensure that the form of the documentation and code always match.
+- It is easier to ensure that the documentation and code representation are always consistent.

 Disadvantages:

-• Since the form of the code handling the API is automatically generated by the project, it may be difficult to respond when customization is required.
+- Since the structure of the API handling code is automatically generated by the project, it can be challenging to adapt when customization is required.

 Author's comment.
-As of October 2024, the Go code generated by the OpenAPI Generator enforces not only the API logic but also the entire project structure, and the project's structure is rigid, so it generates code that is not suitable for adding various functions required in a real Production environment.
-If you adopt this approach, we strongly recommend using oapi-codegen.
+As of October 2024, the Go code generated by OpenAPI Generator enforces the entire project structure, not just the API logic.
+This results in a rigid project structure, generating code that is unsuitable for adding various functionalities required in a real production environment.
+For those adopting this method, I strongly recommend using oapi-codegen.
 The author uses oapi-codegen + echo + StrictServerInterface.

 3. Generating OpenAPI Specification Documents from Go Code

-When dozens or hundreds of people are developing the same server, an inevitable issue is that the consistency of individual APIs can be broken.
-As a direct example, if the specifications for over 100 API endpoints are declared in a single OpenAPI YAML file, that file will become a monster exceeding 10,000 lines, and when declaring a new API endpoint, you will inevitably declare the same model redundantly, or omit some fields, or create Path names that do not conform to conventions, and the overall consistency of the API will begin to break.
+When dozens or hundreds of individuals develop for the same server, an inevitable issue is the potential for inconsistency across individual APIs.
+As a straightforward example, if specifications for over 100 API endpoints are declared in a single OpenAPI YAML file, that file would become a monstrous entity exceeding 10,000 lines.
+Inevitably, new API endpoint declarations would lead to issues such as redundant model declarations, omission of certain fields, or the creation of path naming that violates conventions, thus compromising the overall consistency of the API.

-To solve this issue, you can appoint a separate owner to manage the OpenAPI YAML, or develop a Linter to automatically catch issues during CI, but you can also define a Domain-specific language (DSL) in Go to enforce all APIs to have consistent uniformity.
+To address such issues, one could appoint a separate owner to manage the OpenAPI YAML, or develop a linter to automatically catch problems during the CI process.
+However, by defining a Domain-Specific Language (DSL) in Go, it is possible to enforce that all APIs maintain a consistent uniformity.

-A representative project that uses this technique is Kubernetes (which builds it in-house without a separate library).
-You can also use projects such as go-restful and goa.
-The following is an example of using goa:
+Representative projects utilizing this technique include Kubernetes (which builds its own without a separate library), and it can also be used with projects such as go-restful and goa.
+The following is an example of goa usage:

 1var _ = Service("user", func() {